NiveenAlSmadi/code-201-reading-notes/class-01.md

 HTML is the standard markup language for creating **Web pages**, also HTML describes the structure of a Web page.

 there is Many books that teach HTML resemble dull manuals.
-To make it easier for you to learn, so all this summary from [Duckett HTML book](http://www.htmlandcssbook.com/code-samples/) and its Highly recommendded for beginners in programming :
+To make it easier for you to learn, so all this summary from [Duckett HTML book](http://www.htmlandcssbook.com/code-samples/) and its Highly recommended for beginners in programming :

  ## See how HTML describes the structure of a web page??

  ![HTML](https://render.fineartamerica.com/images/rendered/search/print/6.5/8/break/images-medium/2-internet-computer-code-christian-darkin.jpg)